Nov. 15, 2012

 This May, OSHA conducted a follow-up inspection and found the safety issues had not been addressed by management.
 Furthermore, investigators discovered seven additional safety issues, including:

 - unguarded open-sided platforms,

 - and failure to have proper guards in place on moving equipment.

 In addition, electrical safety was found to be compromised after inspectors discovered puddles of water near electrical equipment and excessive dust on machinery.
 Inspectors stated the company had failed to take down the faulty equipment.

 The Occupational Health and Safety Act of 1970 states that employers have an obligation to provide employees with a safe work environment and failure to do so may be considered negligent.

-The Appleton Personal Injury Lawyers with Sigman, Janssen, Stack, Sewall & Pitz understand that workplace accidents often lead to a workers’ compensation claim, and encourage anyone who has been injured in a work-related accident to discuss your legal options with an Appleton Workers’ Compensation Lawyer immediately.
+The Appleton personal injury attorneys with Sigman, Janssen, Sewall, Pitz & Burkham understand that workplace accidents often lead to a workers’ compensation claim, and encourage anyone who has been injured in a work-related accident to discuss your legal options with an Appleton workers’ compensation lawyer immediately.